Thanks to our smartphones, it’s easy to get work done anytime. But sometimes you need a break, and that’s when fun mobile games come in handy.

 The magical quality about Mekorama is that there are no time limits or move restrictions.
 This means that you can play the game entirely at your own pace.
 Mekorama is definitely one of those games that’s both challenging and relaxing at the same time.

 Mekorama is completely free, and there are no ads.
-However, if you want to show your appreciation for this beautiful hidden gem, the developer allows you to “pay what you want.”
+However, as this is one of the best mobile hidden gems, the developer allows you to “pay what you want.”
 But you can enjoy the game in its entirety without spending a dime if you choose.

 What Are Your Favorites?

 Are you also into desktop gaming?
-You can download premium PC games for free from one of these sites:
+Then here’s where you can download premium PC games for free.